 Green Round Table to Enhance Cooperation Among Environment Stakeholders

 The Ministry of Foreign Affairs launched the “Green Round Table” in November 2016 to discuss ways to strengthen cooperation and synergies among international organizations and domestic agencies related to green economy concerns.
-In 2017, two rounds of the round table were held.
+By 2018, four rounds of the Green Round Table had been held.